 After some research, they found some affordable educational microscopes of very good quality.
 It is still astonishing how impressive the images are that the children capture – many images are of a similar quality to those taken with much more expensive research microscopes.

 The excitement and interest of the children during our school visits surpassed all our expectations.

 We had feared the children were too young to be able to look down a microscope, but they can do it very easily.
 We weren't sure they would grasp the abstract concept of cell if they had not heard of it before .
 However, this was also not the case.

 Now, the competition has adapted throughout the COVID pandemic to include a virtual session with scientists rather than an in-person visit (which we aim to resume when possible).

-Having seen the children's enthusiasm and keen interest of the teachers to use microscopes in their classroom, we thought about creating a website with all the information we had gathered so that more teachers (and families) could learn about which microscopes to buy, how to use them and what fun biological samples they could access easily.
+Having seen the children's enthusiasm and keen interest of the teachers to use microscopes in their classroom, this website supports the project and its competition with all the necessary information.
+We hope this allows more teachers and families to learn about which microscopes to buy, how to use them, and what fun biological samples are easy to access.

-We hope that teachers, parents and children will be encouraged by this website to use a microscope and discover the microscopic world.
+We hope that teachers, parents and children will be encouraged by this website to use a microscope and that this will help spark their curiosity in the living world.

 Who we are

 Simple experiments with microscopes played key roles in shaping my career choices.
 Seeing the beating heart of a Daphnia down a microscope at school when I was 16 played a significant part in my decision to study Biology at university.